jmeunier28/Watchtower/README.md

 # Watchtower
-A tool for Syn Biologists
+A Workflow Management Tool for Synthetic Biologists

 ### Setting up the environment